wuyunfeng/LightWeightRunLoop-A-Reactor-Style-NSRunLoop/README.md

 ## [LightWeightRunLoop](https://github.com/wuyunfeng/LightWeightRunLoop.git)

-> Using BSD kqueue realize iOS RunLoop and some Runloop-Relative Fundation API such as perform selector(or delay some times) on other thread , Timer, URLConnection, LWStream(LWInputStream、LWOutputStream) etc..
+> Using BSD kqueue realize iOS/Mac RunLoop and some Runloop-Relative Fundation API such as perform selector(or delay some times) on other thread , Timer, URLConnection, LWStream(LWInputStream、LWOutputStream) etc..

+>> I believe this project can help you understand iOS/Mas Runloop(usually called Event-Driven-Mode ^o^) clearly and sufficiently, so you can design your project by using runloop correctly and effectively.

+>> ^o^   Can this porject impressed you?   ^o^

 ## Main Features